 IMDB’s temporal bias is the result, in my opinion, of fanboys and excited audiences wildly over-rating pictures right when they see them and then not going back to revisit their ratings.
 There’s a sort of “observer effect” in films since the late 90′s where IMDB itself has become part of the process.
 So people, in the moment, think “Best.
 Movie.
 Ever!” rush over to IMDB and rate it a 10.
 Five years later, they’d probably rate it an 8.

 IMDB ratings have a predictable rhythm.
-New movies shoot up to the top, sometimes to #1, based on early fanboy ratings and deliberate attempt to raise the rating.
+New movies shoot up to the top, sometimes to #1, based on early fanboy ratings and deliberate attempts to raise the rating.
 Then they slowly sink down to Earth as general audiences catch up.
 I don’t think they are as bad as critics say nor are as manipulated as snobby websites like to pretend.
 But they do have issues.

 At some point, IMDB is going to have to tweak their formula to downweight votes that were cast (1) for movies that debuted since IMDB was inaugurated, and (2) in the immediate months after a movie was released.
 I think this would remove a lot of the bias, at least for anything less than ten years old.